Thomas Major: Royal patronage

-The Royal Academy, and the Great Seal
+The Royal Academy and the Great Seal

 Major was the first English engraver to receive the honours of the Royal Academy of Arts, being elected Associate Engraver on 26 February 1770.
-In 1776 he exhibited at the Academy The Good Shepherd, after Bartolomé Esteban Murillo.
+In 1776, he exhibited at the Academy The Good Shepherd after Bartolomé Esteban Murillo.

-He became chief seal engraver to the King, and was from 1756 to 1797 engraver to the Stamp Office.
-When the Great Seal was stolen from the house of Lord Chancellor Edward Thurlow on 24 March 1784, Major, within twenty hours, provided a perfect temporary substitute, and afterwards executed one in silver, which was used until the union with Ireland.
+He became chief seal engraver to the king, and was engraver to the Stamp Office from 1756 to 1797.
+When the Great Seal was stolen from the house of Lord Chancellor Edward Thurlow on 24 March 1784, Major, within twenty hours, provided a perfect temporary substitute, and afterwards executed one in silver that was used until the union with Ireland.

 Major died at his home in Tavistock Row, Westminster, on 30 December 1799, and was buried at St Giles' Church, Camberwell.